The terms of this service have been updated effective 5/26/2023

 Zoom Shared Webinar and Large Meeting Service

 The Zoom Shared Webinar and Large Meeting service is available to departments and individuals who have already purchased a Zoom webinar or large meeting add-on license, and who are waiting for their licenses to be applied to their accounts.
 If you anticipate that you will need to hold multiple large meetings or webinars or a series of events during the academic year, you should purchase an annual large meeting or webinar license for yourself or your department.
-See the Ordering and Pricing information here.
+See the Ordering and Pricing information article.

 The UC Berkeley Zoom team maintains a limited amount of Zoom webinar and large meeting licenses that can be used by departments for one-time events in the event your add-on license is not available for use.

 What does 'Shared Webinar and Large Meeting Service' mean?

-The Shared Webinar and Large Meeting service was launched in response to the COVID-19 crisis and will allow people to use a webinar or large meeting add-on license while they are waiting for their add-on license orders to be applied to their account.
+The Shared Webinar and Large Meeting service was initially launched in response to the COVID-19 crisis and allows people to use a webinar or large meeting add-on license while they are waiting for their add-on license orders to be applied to their account.

 - Our team will identify whether the date/time of your event is available to use the shared license.
 We will reserve that time-slot for your event if available.

-- You can choose between a Large Meeting 500 attendee event, a Webinar 500 attendee event, or a Webinar 1,000 attendee event attendee event.
+- You can choose between a Large Meeting or a Webinar event, with up to 1,000 attendees (including hosts).

-- There is currently no charge for this service, although subject to change.
+- There is currently no charge for this service, although this is subject to change.

 - Please submit your request to use this service at least 5 working days before your event.
 The earlier the better.